The Minnesota RollerGirls hold open tryouts once a year in the spring.

 - Must be eligible to try out (will be 21 by tryouts) and bring a copy of your ID for our files (first clinic only).

-- You must be a female to be a rollergirl, but all are welcome at the clinics because those interested in reffing also go through tryouts.
+- You must identify as female to be a rollergirl, but all are welcome at the clinics because those interested in reffing also go through tryouts.

 - Must have quad skates and all safety gear (helmet, knee pads, elbow pads, wrist guards, mouth guard), no exceptions.